On symmetries of the non-stationary PIIn hierarchy and their applications: Polynomial tau -functions and their determinant representation

-\end{thm} \begin{proof} It is well known that the polynomial $\tau$-function of the Kadomtsev–Petviashvili hierarchy is expressed via the Schur polynomials \cite{jimbo1983solitons, kac2019polynomial}.
+\end{thm} \begin{proof} It is well-known that the polynomial $\tau$-function of the Kadomtsev–Petviashvili hierarchy is expressed via the Schur polynomials \cite{jimbo1983solitons, kac2019polynomial}.
 Let us define the complete homogeneous polynomials through a generating function

-The statement of theorem \ref{tauFunction} can be established by the following substitution
+The statement of Theorem \ref{tauFunction} can be established by the following substitution

 and the formal parameter rescaling $\lambda \mapsto 2^{2/3} \lambda$. \end{proof}